The Keto Diet is a diet for everyone.

 As far as carbohydrate choices are concerned, those with low GIs should be selected because our goal is to keep our insulin levels as low as possible.
 So, most will be in the form of green vegetables.
 Fruits and various sources of starch should be completely eliminated from the diet.

 As for proteins, their increased intake can also interfere with ketosis.
 Ideally, their intake will be high enough to prevent muscle loss, and low enough to not affect ketosis.
 During the initial phase of a couple of weeks, intake should be at least 1.75g / kg or a minimum of 150g / day to prevent catabolism.
-After this initial period, intake of 2g / kg is recommended for someone who is training regularly.
+After this initial period, the intake of 2g / kg is recommended for someone who is training regularly.

 Although a ketogenic diet can only be made up of carbohydrates and proteins, caloric intake would be so low that metabolism would slow down a lot.
 In this case, fats are calorie ballast, ie they serve to achieve adequate caloric intake.
 So, after we have determined the calorie needs and after determining how much carbohydrates and protein we need, we will bring in the rest of the calories from fat.